wrkr scan

 Mixed target sets such as org-plus-path scans fail closed with invalid_input when --resume is requested.

 If a run is interrupted after some repositories are checkpointed, rerun the same target with --resume and keep the same --state path.
+Use wrkr scan status --state <path> --json to inspect the last successful phase, partial marker, and repo counters before rerunning.
 If partial_result, source_errors, or source_degraded is present, treat the scan as incomplete and rerun after the blocking condition is resolved.

 Explicit multi-target runs also emit additive targets[] arrays at the top level and inside source_manifest, and saved state snapshots preserve the same additive targets[] contract.